NIC Logo

 6. WORK AREA AND NEW CLIENT PREPARATION, AND SET UP OF SUPPLIES (15 minutes)

-7. ULTRASONIC TREATMENT OF FOREHEAD AND UPPER LIP (10 minutes)
+7. ULTRASONIC TREATMENT FOR EXFOLIATION OF THE FOREHEAD AND UPPER LIP (10 minutes)

-9. MICROCURRENT TREATMENT TO THE UPPER ORBICULARIS OCULI (10 minutes)
+8. MICROCURRENT TREATMENT FOR LIFT TO THE UPPER ORBICULARIS OCULI (10 minutes)

 10. BODY TREATMENT - DRY EXFOLIATION AND MUD MASK (15 minutes)